eepyfemboi/AmongUsVRHacks/README.md

 - WallHacks (allows you to see players through walls) -- Press "W" to toggle
 - force imposter (only works if you're the host) -- Press "F" to become imposter while you're the host
 - unignore ghosts (currently only half works. you can see ghosts but you cant hear them) -- Press "U" to toggle
-- kill everyone functions -- Press DownArrow to toggle usage, then press numbers 1-6 on your keyboard to use different functions
+- kill everyone functions -- Press DownArrow to toggle usage, then press numbers 1-6 on your keyboard to use different functions. these only work if you're the host
+- Rainbow Colors (makes everyone in the lobby change colors, only works if youre the host) -- Press "R" to toggle
 - RPC websocket (lets you see how many people are online with the client by going to https://amongusvr.sleepie.dev/online and you can see how many times people have used the client by going to https://amongusvr.sleepie.dev/startups :3)
 - auto updater